OWASP Top 10 for LLMs: AI Security Risks Explained

 1. Prompt injection (unchanged from 2023)

-Defenses: Strengthen system prompts, put an AI firewall (a filter that checks inputs and outputs) between users and the model, and run penetration tests (deliberate attacks on your own system to find weaknesses) (5:51).
+Researchers have found that rephrasing prompts as poems or Morse code can bypass protections that work against normal language.
+Defenses: Strengthen system prompts, put an AI firewall (a filter that checks inputs and outputs) between users and the model, and run penetration tests (deliberate attacks on your own system to find weaknesses).

 2. Sensitive information disclosure (up 4 spots)